RedHatInsights/insights-core/docs/what_is_insights_core.rst

 usage of code as necessary.
 In particular, code used by rule developers should be carefully documented.
-They should be able to use generated documentation to understand, for example, the data models exposed by mapper classes.
+They should be able to use generated documentation to understand, for example, the data models exposed by parser classes.
 For further details, see the :ref:`documentation_guidelines` included in this guide.